 - Not allowing client visits to the home office

 - Not accepting work that is outside the specialty area of the firm

 Any boundary you choose is only as good as your willingness to enforce it.
 Be prepared to defend it, firmly and graciously, every time.

-Attracting and retaining quality staff
+- Attract and retain quality staff

 At the end of each busy season, take a hard look at your staff and ask yourself, “Would I hire this person again?”
-If the answer is “No,” consider having a remedial feedback conversation, or hiring a replacement.
+If the answer is “No,” consider having a remedial feedback conversation or hiring a replacement.